 Steel /Enamelled Steel Baths

 A steel bath or steel enamel bath is made of steel metal that has been coated with a layer of ceramic or porcelain.
-Steel Baths are usually long-lasting, being made of durable metal and are very reasonably priced.
+Steel Baths are usually long-lasting, made of durable metal, and very reasonably priced.
 So, if you are on a budget but still want to refurbish your bathroom, these baths are your best bet.

 What’s good about them?

 Some people think of these as old-fashioned, and indeed, they were a popular option in the past.
 They have been surpassed in popularity by acrylic and a variety of other materials, both synthetic and natural.
 Here are good reasons to consider steel:

 - Toughness – Steel tubs from high-end specialists such as Bette and Kaldewei are extraordinarily hardy and impossible to scratch.
 The 3.5mm thick steel models are also extremely impact-resistant, so even if you accidentally drop a heavy object on them, they are not likely to chip.

-- Resistance to UV light – Our Sun is a glorious giver of life, but an insidious thief of colour and with premium quality steel-enamel bathtub, you will not have problems of fading and colour changing with years of UV exposure.
+- Resistance to UV light – Our Sun is a glorious giver of life but an insidious thief of colour, and with premium quality steel-enamel bathtub, you will not have problems with fading and colour changing with years of UV exposure.

 - Imperviousness to limescale – This hard, chalky, off-white substance shows up on pipes, toilet bowls, bathroom and kitchen taps and household appliances.
 However, it is much less likely to be a problem in a steel tub.

 - Invulnerability to bacteria and moulds – Since steel is non-porous, it is an unfriendly environment for mould, bacteria and other nasty little life forms that have no place in your bathroom.